Qatari folklore: May and Gilan

-Lord of the Sea
+Bū Daryā - "Lord of the Sea"

-The "Lord of the Sea" tale is famous in Qatar as well as the rest of the Persian Gulf region.
+The Lord of the Sea tale is famous in Qatar as well as the rest of the Persian Gulf region.
 The story revolves around a water djinn named Bū Daryā, who terrorizes sailors and pearl divers.
 It remains a well-known tale among Qatar's older population, particularly those who worked in maritime activities.

-The myth attains its name from the protagonist, Bū Daryā.
-In Arabic, "bu" or "abu" translates to "father", while "darya" originates from the Persian term for "sea".
-Although the second word has Persian origins, the myth has not been documented in any known Persian literature.
-An alternative name for the protagonist is "Šeytān Ìl-bahār", Arabic for "devil of the sea".
+The legend attains its name from the protagonist, Bū Daryā.
+In Arabic, bu or abu translates to "father", while darya originates from the Persian term for "sea".
+Although the second word has Persian origins, the legend has not been documented in any known Persian literature.
+An alternative name for the protagonist is Shayṭān Al-Bahār, Arabic for "devil of the sea".
 Bū Daryā was seen as a terrifying and colossal half-human half-amphibian who preyed on those out at sea.
 Many sailors and pearl divers of the past were convinced of Bū Daryā's existence and took special precautions should they encounter him.
-In fact, according to one version of the myth, Bū Daryā would sneak onto unsuspecting ships at night before scurrying off with crew members whom he would devour, and in some cases would sink the ship.
+In fact, according to one version of the legend, Bū Daryā would sneak onto unsuspecting ships at night before scurrying off with crew members whom he would devour, and in some cases sink the ship.
 This provoked seaward travelers to take turns on night watch duty in case of an attack.
+It was said that those who witnessed the sea creature in person would be cursed and afflicted by ailments ranging from nausea to hallucinations.

-Wailing-like calls, similar to those of a siren, are reported in the second version of the myth.
+Wailing-like calls, similar to those of a siren, are reported in the second version of the legend.
 Unsuspecting sea travelers who would answer these pleas would face their doom at the hands of Bū Daryā.
-If a whole ship responded to the call, then its resources would be plundered and in most cases the ship would be sunk.
+If a whole ship responded to the call, then its resources would be plundered and in most cases, the ship would be sunk.
 As per this version, the only way to repel the hypnotic calling would be to repeat Quran verses.
 The second version represents a less fanciful depiction of Bū Daryā and contains more elements pertaining to the unknown dangers awaiting in unexplored and undocumented areas of the open sea.
-It also attempts to reconcile faith and religion with long-held customs in an effort to provide a moral to the story.
+It also attempts to reconcile faith and religion with long-held customs to provide a moral to the story.